A 16-episode Korean drama series. A painful portrayal of how a patient struggles between the fleeting states of confusion and clarity.

 Memory is a 16-episode drama is about a top-rated lawyer, Park Tae Seok (Lee Sung Min) whose golden days have suddenly come to an end when he is diagnosed with Alzheimer’s.
 He puts his life on the line to fight one last case.
 He forgets the things that he needs to remember and remembers the things he needs to forget.

 Getting to view the effects of the disease from Park’s perspective, viewers experience the disorientation and isolation that come with Alzheimer’s, allowing them to feel the effects of the disease from a young-onset patient’s perspective.

-As the story unfolds, he strives to fight for the things in life that matters to him and brings those around him closer to each other.
-The drama depicts his vigorous efforts trying to protect the precious value of the life and family love, while his memory starts fading away.
+As the story unfolds, he strives to fight for the things in life that matter to him and brings those around him closer to each other.
+The drama depicts his vigorous efforts trying to protect the precious value of life and family love, while his memory starts fading away.

 The drama captures the terrifying battle of both Park and his entire family as they find out that he has been diagnosed with young-onset Alzheimer’s – the cruellest of all neurological disorders, highlighting the trials he face in different roles as a father, husband, ex-husband, son, boss, friend and self.